 Another spot we like is from the bridge’s southeast.
 You can get a front view of the bridge with the paddy fields in front of it and the mountains surrounding the bridge.

-The Eight Tadami River Bridges That the Tadami Line Cross
+The Eight Tadami River Bridges That the Tadami Line Crosses

 Trains on the Tadami Line cross the Tadami River eight times.
 Seven of these bridges connect the train from one side of the riverbank to the other.
 The last bridge lets the train bypass a 100-meter-tall cliff.
-In addition to the eight Tadami River bridges, there are a few more that blends in the surrounding scenery nicely, too.
+In addition to the eight Tadami River bridges, there are a few more that blend in with the surrounding scenery nicely too.

 Interested in where you can get a photo like the one on the right?
 Refer to our Guide to Where to Photo Tadami Line’s Eight Bridges article!